opensearch-project/documentation-website/_getting-started/intro.md

 ## Clusters and nodes

-OpenSearch is designed to be a distributed search engine.
-OpenSearch can run on one or more _nodes_---servers that store your data and process search requests.
+OpenSearch is designed to be a distributed search engine, meaning that it can run on one or more _nodes_---servers that store your data and process search requests.
 An OpenSearch *cluster* is a collection of nodes.

 You can run OpenSearch locally on a laptop---its system requirements are minimal---but you can also scale a single cluster to hundreds of powerful machines in a data center.

-In a single-node cluster, such as a laptop, one machine has to do everything: manage the state of the cluster, index and search data, and perform any preprocessing of data prior to indexing it.
+In a single-node cluster, such as one deployed on a laptop, one machine has to perform every task: manage the state of the cluster, index and search data, and perform any preprocessing of data prior to indexing it.
 As a cluster grows, however, you can subdivide responsibilities.
-Nodes with fast disks and plenty of RAM might be great at indexing and searching data, whereas a node with plenty of CPU power and a tiny disk could manage cluster state.
+Nodes with fast disks and plenty of RAM might perform well when indexing and searching data, whereas a node with plenty of CPU power and a tiny disk could manage cluster state.

 In each cluster, there is an elected _cluster manager_ node, which orchestrates cluster-level operations, such as creating an index.
-Nodes communicate with each other, so if your request is routed to a node, that node sends requests to appropriate nodes, gathers the nodes' responses, and returns the final response.
+Nodes communicate with each other, so if your request is routed to a node, that node sends requests to other nodes, gathers the nodes' responses, and returns the final response.

 For more information about other node types, see [Cluster formation]({{site.url}}{{site.baseurl}}/opensearch/cluster/).